timleunghk/wordpress-create-shop/README.md

 # Wordpress Shop Setup Service

 Provision WooCommerce multisite shops with correct rewrites and checkout working, using FastAPI and Docker.
-Support Localized Interface
+Supports Localized Interface and translation workflow.

 ## Features